 Since 2015, Educators of America (EOA) has fulfilled over 30 MicroGrant requests for schools across the United States.
-Ranging from New York to California, from Chromebooks to Electronic Whiteboards, EOA micro-grant program has expanded the opportunities for teachers to incorporate education technology into their classrooms to improve student engagement and achievement.
+Ranging from New York to California, from Chromebooks and tablets to Electronic Whiteboards and 3D Printing Machines, the EOA micro-grant program has expanded the opportunities for teachers to incorporate education technology into their classrooms to improve student engagement and achievement.

 Our grants team carefully reviews and selects applicants that are long term visionaries for technology in education and have critically reviewed how they’re going to implement, use and promote education technology within their schools.
 EOA evaluates each applicant’s proposal and then they are approved by the Board of Directors for fulfillment.